Kolten Wong Player Props: Mariners vs. Guardians

 |Games w/1+ RBI

-- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff last season ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 18th in MLB.

-- The Guardians had the sixth-ranked team ERA among all league pitching staffs (3.46).
+- The Guardians have a 4.18 team ERA that ranks 13th across all league pitching staffs.

+- Guardians pitchers combine to rank 14th in baseball in home runs surrendered (eight total, one per game).

-- The Guardians will look to Civale (1-0) in his second start this season.
+- Quantrill (0-0) gets the starting nod for the Guardians, his second this season.

-- His most recent appearance came on Sunday against the Seattle Mariners, when the righty went seven scoreless innings while giving up two hits.
+- His last appearance came on Sunday against the Seattle Mariners, when the right-hander went 4 2/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.